Merseytravel: Future projects

 Merseytravel have also stated their support to linking Liverpool to the High Speed 2 network with a directly connected, brand new, twin-track line.

 In September 2017, a report was compiled into the reopening of Liverpool St James railway station which concluded that the reopening of the station would be highly beneficial.
+It is due to open in 2027 under the name Liverpool Baltic railway station.

 Liverpool City Region Combined Authority announced in August 2019 that they were planning on using £172 million of funding on several major transport projects.
 These included: